rpt09-orchid/meng-rooms/README.md

 Mongo Results
 ![Mongo Results](https://user-images.githubusercontent.com/7980628/52160797-5b367900-2670-11e9-8560-3a3b010b8411.png)

-I learned that when you have a model in mongoose where unique is set - an index is automatically created for you.
+I learned that when you have a model in mongoose where unique is set - an index is automatically created for you when you access that model (whether it be when you first query, etc).
+If you use the mongo db in this project, an index will most likely be created not if you seed (unless you used the mdoel when you seeded, but most likely when a GET request is sent to the api)

 Conclusion: Postgres is way faster